-To date, the need for an arts centre has not been fully demonstrated.
+To date, the need for an arts centre has not been fully demonstrated, but may be studied further.
 Demand for arts space was not identified as a strong priority through the Master Plan survey, with performing arts spaces and art centres ranking 17th and 20th respectively amongst 27 types of parks, recreation and cultural facility types.
 While only 26% of survey respondents indicated that they have visited theatres, art galleries or museums since 2019, 47% have attended special events in parks and 73% want to see more events in parks.

 It was indicated that they community lacks archival space (formerly housed in the basement of the Fonthill library) and broader trends in the sector suggest that there is growing interest in cultural gathering spaces and teaching/programming spaces that encourage collaboration, innovation, and creation.
 Additional consultation with the arts and cultural sector, as well as the broader public, is needed to establish a deeper understanding of potential gaps and interests.
 Space needs should be explored further through an update to the Town's Cultural Master Plan, and possibly through a subsequent business plan.
-One option for the Town to consider is repurposing surplus municipal buildings for arts and cultural uses prior to disposal.
+One option for the Town to consider is repurposing surplus municipal buildings for arts and cultural uses prior to disposal, such as Old Pelham Town Hall.